patrikja/AFPcourse/InstallHaskell.md

 ### haskell-platform 2014.2

-Go get a newer version, you need to activate another [package archive for ghc](ppa:hvr/ghc), then install cabal-install and ghc from this ppa, followed by alex and happy using cabal.
+To get version 2014-2 (which I recommend for the AFP course), you need to activate another [package archive for ghc](ppa:hvr/ghc), then install cabal-install and ghc from this ppa, followed by alex and happy using cabal.
 (Instructions copied from [stackage](http://www.stackage.org/install#ubuntu).)